isabella232/experience-manager-headless-adaptive-forms.de-DE/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 ---
-title: Aktivieren von Headless Adaptive Forms auf AEM Forms as a Cloud Service
+title: Aktivieren von adaptiven Headless-Formularen in AEM Forms as a Cloud Service
 seo-title: Step-by-Step Guide for enabling Headless Adaptive Forms on AEM Forms as a Cloud Service
-description: In unserer schrittweisen Anleitung erfahren Sie, wie Sie in AEM Forms Headless-adaptive Formulare as a Cloud Service aktivieren können.
-Unser Tutorial führt Sie durch den Prozess, wodurch es einfach wird, diese leistungsstarke Funktion für Ihre AEM Forms-Umgebung zu aktivieren.
+description: In unserer Schritt-für-Schritt-Anleitung erfahren Sie, wie Sie in AEM Forms as a Cloud Service adaptive Headless-Formulare aktivieren können Unser Tutorial führt Sie durch den Prozess und erleichtert Ihnen so den Einstieg in diese leistungsstarke Funktion Ihrer AEM Forms-Umgebung.
 seo-description: Learn how to enable headless adaptive forms on AEM Forms as a Cloud Service with our step-by-step guide.
 Our tutorial walks you through the process, making it easy to enable this powerful feature for your AEM Forms environment.
 solution: Experience Manager Forms
 feature: Adaptive Forms